futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/20_firebase.md

 ## New project

-Create a new Dev a Prod project using **ops@futured.app** email and invite all necessary collaborators with roles set using [principle of least privilege](https://www.cloudflare.com/en-gb/learning/access-management/principle-of-least-privilege/).
+Create new Dev and Prod projects using **ops@futured.app** email and invite all necessary collaborators with roles set using [principle of least privilege](https://www.cloudflare.com/en-gb/learning/access-management/principle-of-least-privilege/).

-When creating a new projects, follow the naming convention:
+When creating new projects, follow the naming convention:

 - Dev project: `<Project Name> - Dev`
 - Production project: `<Project Name>`

-For production project in `In Project settings > General`, set the Environment type to `Production`.
+For production project in `Project settings > General`, set the Environment type to `Production`.

 ![](../../../assets/firebase/firebase_production_project.png){: style="height:auto;width:auto;max-height:200px"}